malavsoni/MVVM-by-Malav/README.md

-# MVVM for iOS by Malav Soni
+# MVVM Architecture for iOS by Malav Soni

 Hello Everyone,